rzbdz/libcoring/DEVLOG.md

 and decode the logs (which means formatting offline).

-To reduce the overhead of lock contention when different thread submitting simultaneously, it maintains a **single-producer-single-consumer** lock-free queue per thread.
+To reduce the overhead of lock contention when different thread submitting simultaneously, it maintains a **as_logger_single-producer-as_logger_single-consumer** lock-free queue per thread.
 The SPSC queue is simpler modeled after the C implementation in Intel DPDK [libring](https://github.com/DPDK/dpdk/tree/main/lib/ring) in C++ class.

-The timestamp of every log message uses `std::chrono::system_clock::now()` directly, which lead to a high portion of latency when other low latency logging system would use CPU ticks (like `rdtsc` instruction) and estimate time ( nanoseconds) on the fly, for simplicity I didn't use one, but the timestamp acquiring would occupy 50% ~ 90% of the total submitting latency.
+The log_timestamp of every log message uses `std::chrono::system_clock::now()` directly, which lead to a high portion of latency when other low latency logging system would use CPU ticks (like `rdtsc` instruction) and estimate time ( nanoseconds) on the fly, for simplicity I didn't use one, but the log_timestamp acquiring would occupy 50% ~ 90% of the total submitting latency.
 Thus, this implementation would be not that useful when the logging argument is not so complex for the bottleneck is elsewhere.